kcihemelandu/kcihemelandu/README.md

 Software | Fullstack Engineer
 ---------------------------------------

 I am a full-stack developer with experience in React, Node, and Django is a software engineer who has expertise in front-end development using React, back-end development using Node, and web development using Django.
 I work on both the client-side and server-side of web applications, and can develop and maintain web applications from start to finish.
 I am proficient in creating interactive user interfaces using React, and can implement business logic and data management using Node and Django.
 I am comfortable working with databases and can design and implement RESTful APIs.
-They have experience in debugging, troubleshooting, and optimizing web applications for performance.
+I have experience in debugging, troubleshooting, and optimizing web applications for performance.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [kingiheme2005@gmail.com](mailto:kingiheme2005@gmail.com)